Keto fat burners and weight loss supplements, in general, are commonly referred to as thermogenics.

 Research thus far suggests that CLA modulates the activity of lipoprotein lipase, an enzyme that helps your body store and utilize fat for energy.
 Further evidence has shown that CLA may improve blood lipid values, reduce fasting blood glucose, and enhance immune function.

-However, the results of studies on CLA pertaining to fat loss have been mixed.
-Some have shown that CLA can cause a significant fat loss in humans, whilst others have shown no notable benefits.
+However, the results of studies on CLA about fat loss have been mixed.
+Some have shown that CLA can cause a significant fat loss in humans, while others have shown no notable benefits.

 A recent meta-analysis that pooled data from 18 human studies found that CLA produced a “modest” reduction in body fat compared to placebos.
 A more recent meta-analysis showed that daily CLA use for at least six months produced a small but significant increase in fat loss (1.3 kg) when compared to placebos.

 Most of the literature suggests that 1000-2000 mg of CLA per day is effective for supporting fat loss.
-However, don’t expect CLA to boost fat loss overnight, as it seems to take a solid 6-12 months of daily use to notice much benefit.
+However, don’t expect CLA to boost fat loss overnight, as it seems to take a solid 6-12 months of daily use to notice many benefits.

 Phosphates are inorganic derivatives of phosphoric acid and commonly serve as a part of mineral salts.
-Research has shown that phosphate may play a role in the peripheral metabolism of thyroid hormones, specifically by preventing a decrease in T3 (the most potent thyroid hormone) output while on a low-calorie diet.
-(If you want to learn more about why thyroid hormones are integral to fat loss, click here.)
+Research has shown that phosphate may play a role in the peripheral metabolism of thyroid hormones.
+Specifically, by preventing a decrease in T3 (the most potent thyroid hormone) output while on a low-calorie diet.

 While exogenous ketones can undoubtedly support fat loss, they appear to do so by reducing appetite (and thus, total calorie intake).

-While some of the keto fat burners in this article work to suppress appetite in addition to other fat-burning mechanisms, exogenous ketones don’t significantly increase thermogenesis or adipose tissue lipolysis.
+While some of the keto fat burners in this article work to suppress appetite, exogenous ketones don’t significantly increase thermogenesis or adipose tissue lipolysis.

 Nevertheless, exogenous ketones from CORE BHB are a great option for those looking for a supplemental complement to their keto fat burner stack.
-When you’re trying to lose weight, your calorie intake will generally be low and your appetite/hunger can make it hard to resist eating more.
+When you’re trying to lose weight, your calorie intake will be low and your appetite can make it hard to resist eating.